Construction Project Timeline 101: What to Expect

 • Plumbing, electrical, and HVAC details

-• Site plans and HOA coordination, if required
+• HOA coordination, if required

 Month 4: Redlines and Revisions

-Week 16: Foundation Work Begins
+Around Week 16: Foundation Work Begins

-• Excavation and open hole inspection
+• Excavation

-Week 20: Framing and Siding
+Around Week 20: Framing and Siding

 Month 6: Roofing and Rough-Ins